cashfree/cashfree-pg/docs/SettlementEntity.md

 `func (o *SettlementEntity) HasTransferUtr() bool`

 HasTransferUtr returns a boolean if a field has been set.

+### GetForexConversionHandlingCharge

+`func (o *SettlementEntity) GetForexConversionHandlingCharge() float32`

+GetForexConversionHandlingCharge returns the ForexConversionHandlingCharge field if non-nil, zero value otherwise.

+### GetForexConversionHandlingChargeOk

+`func (o *SettlementEntity) GetForexConversionHandlingChargeOk() (*float32, bool)`

+GetForexConversionHandlingChargeOk returns a tuple with the ForexConversionHandlingCharge field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetForexConversionHandlingCharge

+`func (o *SettlementEntity) SetForexConversionHandlingCharge(v float32)`

+SetForexConversionHandlingCharge sets ForexConversionHandlingCharge field to given value.

+### HasForexConversionHandlingCharge

+`func (o *SettlementEntity) HasForexConversionHandlingCharge() bool`

+HasForexConversionHandlingCharge returns a boolean if a field has been set.

+### GetForexConversionHandlingTax

+`func (o *SettlementEntity) GetForexConversionHandlingTax() float32`

+GetForexConversionHandlingTax returns the ForexConversionHandlingTax field if non-nil, zero value otherwise.

+### GetForexConversionHandlingTaxOk

+`func (o *SettlementEntity) GetForexConversionHandlingTaxOk() (*float32, bool)`

+GetForexConversionHandlingTaxOk returns a tuple with the ForexConversionHandlingTax field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetForexConversionHandlingTax

+`func (o *SettlementEntity) SetForexConversionHandlingTax(v float32)`

+SetForexConversionHandlingTax sets ForexConversionHandlingTax field to given value.

+### HasForexConversionHandlingTax

+`func (o *SettlementEntity) HasForexConversionHandlingTax() bool`

+HasForexConversionHandlingTax returns a boolean if a field has been set.

+### GetForexConversionRate

+`func (o *SettlementEntity) GetForexConversionRate() float32`

+GetForexConversionRate returns the ForexConversionRate field if non-nil, zero value otherwise.

+### GetForexConversionRateOk

+`func (o *SettlementEntity) GetForexConversionRateOk() (*float32, bool)`

+GetForexConversionRateOk returns a tuple with the ForexConversionRate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetForexConversionRate

+`func (o *SettlementEntity) SetForexConversionRate(v float32)`

+SetForexConversionRate sets ForexConversionRate field to given value.

+### HasForexConversionRate

+`func (o *SettlementEntity) HasForexConversionRate() bool`

+HasForexConversionRate returns a boolean if a field has been set.

+### GetChargesCurrency

+`func (o *SettlementEntity) GetChargesCurrency() string`

+GetChargesCurrency returns the ChargesCurrency field if non-nil, zero value otherwise.

+### GetChargesCurrencyOk

+`func (o *SettlementEntity) GetChargesCurrencyOk() (*string, bool)`

+GetChargesCurrencyOk returns a tuple with the ChargesCurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetChargesCurrency

+`func (o *SettlementEntity) SetChargesCurrency(v string)`

+SetChargesCurrency sets ChargesCurrency field to given value.

+### HasChargesCurrency

+`func (o *SettlementEntity) HasChargesCurrency() bool`

+HasChargesCurrency returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)